harrison-caudill/pylink/README.md

 `< 0.3 -> 0.3`
 --------------

-This rev is *mostly* backwards compatible.  `LinkBudget` was becoming a god-class, so I separated out its 3 main contributions as follows:

  1. `LinkBudget` is now a Tributary, just like `channel`, or `geometry`

  2. The logic to combine all of the tributaries now resides inside of